PeterWaher/IoTGateway/Mocks/Waher.Mock.Temperature/README.md

 ![Sniff](../../Images/Waher.Mock.Temperature.png)

+## Interaction with a Thing Registry

+If the application is interacting with a Thing Registry, it will display a QR Code on the console screen during startup.
+This QR Code encodes an URI containing the meta-data necessary to claim the device.

 ## Binary executable

 You can test the application by downloading a [binary executable](../../Executables/Waher.Mock.Temperature.zip).
 If you don't have an XMPP client